jhagon/sample_tracker/DEVEL.markdown

 gem "pdfkit"
 ```

-After the usual @bundle install@, added a line near the end of
+After the usual `bundle install`, added a line near the end of
-the file @config/application.rb@:
+the file `config/application.rb`:

 ```
     config.filter_parameters += [:password]